 NOTE: In all nine questions will be set, two from each unit and one compulsory question of short answer type covering all the units.
 Students are required to attempt one compulsory question and four others selecting at least one from each unit.
 All questions are of equal marks.

-Sample size estimation and Design of experiments, randomization, replication local control, completely randomized and randomized block design.
+Theory completely randomized and randomized block design.
 Types of data, tabular and graphical presentation of data.
 Measures of location, dispersion and correlation.
 Measures of central tendency.
 Mean, mode, median, quartiles, Measures of dispersion-range, standard deviation and error, Regression Analysis, Analysis of variance (ANOVA) for one and two way classification, Probability and statistical inference.